NGIOproject/nextgenio-docs/user_guide/hardware.rst

    Not too sure about the nomenclature here

-1. **MemDirect**: Main memory is seperated into two spaces, occupied by DRAM and NVRAM respectively.
+1. **Memory mode**: Main memory is seperated into two spaces, occupied by DRAM and NVRAM respectively.
 The DRAM will represent the main memory visible to the OS, and is accessed via standard memory APIs.
 The NVRAM operates as the non-volatile section of the memory, and is accessed using the standard file system APIs.
 Both memory spaces are accessible to applications.
-2. **AppDirect**: the NVRAM functions as the only main memory, and the DRAM functions as a cache for the NVRAM.
+2. **AppDirect mode**: the NVRAM functions as the only main memory, and the DRAM functions as a cache for the NVRAM.
 In this mode all actively used data is stored in DRAM, and moved NVRAM as soon as it is not  directly needed by the CPU.
 Applying the volatile DRAM as cache means that the persistance of the contents of the NVRAM